-- 1. Parents' letter of request addressed to the registrar, stating the intention to enroll in the University and enclosing the following supporting documents: - An original copy of elementary/high school permanent record with English translation duly signed by the principal/registrar.
+- Letter-request of the parents addressed to the registrar, stating the intention to enroll in the University with the following supporting documents: - One (I) original copy of elementary/high school permanent record with English translation duly signed by the principal/ registrar.
 The original record should be placed in a sealed envelope with the signature of the principal/registrar on the flap of the envelope. - Affidavit of Guardianship executed by the parents appointing a guardian for the minor student.

-- Photocopy of the biographical and signature pages of a student's valid passport. - Photocopies of the biographical and signature pages of the parent's valid passport. - · Child's birth certificate - 2.
+- Photocopy of the biographical and signature pages of a student's valid passport. - Photocopies of the biographical and signature pages of the parent's valid passport. - Child's birth certificate - 2.
 Certificate of Acceptance from the Office of the Registrar - 3.
-Php5,800.00 Bureau of Immigration (BI) Application Fees (subject to changes that may arise at the Bureau of Immigration) - b.
-Student Visa (for international students, 18 years old and above applying for degree courses)
+Bureau of Immigration (BI) Application fees of 4,740.00Php